hansamadhuranga/EbayProjectHM/README.md

 Open the IDE and execute in TestNg.

-Then execute the file called "EbaYTest.java" in the src.
+Then execute the file called "EbayTest.java" in the src.

 Prerequisites
 java